A semi-implicit second-order temporal scheme for solving the pressure head-based form of Richards' and advection-dispersion equations: Truncation error

 \\ This test was carried out in \cite{BARON2017104}, where the two-layered soils of the domain are considered to have the same features except the saturated hydraulic conductivity.
 The first soil has a saturated hydraulic conductivity $K_s$, while the second has a saturated hydraulic conductivity equal to $3K_s$ as illustrated in Figure \ref{Fig:lshape}.
 The material properties related to this test are given in Table \ref{tab:6}.
 The domain is discretized with a nonuniform triangular mesh with a mesh size of \(h=1\, cm\) where a total of 93234 elements and 47045 vertices are used.
 The time step \(\Delta t = \frac{1}{180} \) hour is chosen, and the simulation time is $T = 48$ hours.
 Figure \ref{Fig:Lshape} demonstrates the evolution of the saturation in time simulated using the SILF2 scheme and the results agree well with those of the previous studies for this test \cite{BARON2017104, Boujoudar2023, Keita2021}.
 Regarding the convergence analysis, a reference solution is computed by discretizing the domain with a total of $1254412$ triangles and $628780 $ vertices and with a time step \(\Delta t = \frac{1}{360} \) hour.
 Here, we use the relative $L^2$-error, which is given by

-where $u_{\text{ref},h}$ and $u_h$ represent the numerical and reference solutions , respectively.
+where $u_{\text{ref},h}$ and $u_h$ represent the reference and numerical solutions , respectively.
 Table \ref{tab:Error_Lshape} displays the relative \(L^2\)-errors for both the pressure head and saturation as well as the CPU time in function of the varying time step.
 An order of convergence around $1.63$ is observed for the pressure head.

-In the following, we will focus on application tests including solute transport through unsaturated soils where we consider: \begin{enumerate} \item[$\bullet$] 2D numerical test to model water flow and soil salt transport in a loamy soil \cite{haruzi2023modeling}. \item[$\bullet$] 2D numerical test to model nitrate transport under surface drip fertigation \cite{li2005modeling}. \end{enumerate}